 “Champions are not the ones who always win races – champions are the ones who get out there and try.
 And try harder the next time.
 And even harder the next time.
 ‘Champion’ is a state of mind.
 They are devoted.
 They compete to best themselves as much if not more than they compete to best others.
 Champions are not just athletes.” – Simon Sinek, Author

 JCA’s Hall of Champions pays tribute to the boys and girls athletes, coaches and contributors from the three schools that make up JCA: De La Salle (1920-1933), Joliet Catholic High School (1933-1989) and St. Francis Academy (1869-1989).
 JCA was established July 1, 1990.
-Joliet Catholic Academy has announced its eighth Hall of Champions class, which continues to speak to the depth of tradition and talent on and off the playing fields that the Angels and Hilltoppers have produced over the years.
+Joliet Catholic Academy has announced its tenth Hall of Champions class, which continues to speak to the depth of tradition and talent on and off the playing fields that the Angels and Hilltoppers have produced over the years.

 Nominations can be submitted via mail or email to Alumni Relations Director Sue Bebar.
 Please attach a biography with submission.
 Nominees will come from the input of alumni, faculty, staff and friends of JCA as well as the Hall of Champions Selection Committee.
 The JCA Hall of Champions Selection Committee consists of Jim O’Brien, Athletic Director, as chair and Sue Bebar, Director of Alumni Relations as co-chair.
 Members of the committee are Tina Kinsella, JCA’s girls athletic coordinator; Ryan Quigley, JCA’s Director of Institutional Advancement; faculty representative Jim Barello; and media members Dick Goss (Joliet Herald-News) and Bill Scheibe (Chicago Tribune).
 Debbie Dispenza, JCA’s Athletic Administrative Assistant, will keep a record of the minutes.